terikon/cordova-plugin-photo-library/README.md

 - [#16](https://github.com/terikon/cordova-plugin-photo-library/issues/16) Include album name in libraryItem.
 - [#17](https://github.com/terikon/cordova-plugin-photo-library/issues/17) Enable filter option for getLibrary, that will select specific album.
 - Improve documentation.
-- iOS: PHImageContentMode.AspectFill returns images that larger than requested.
-If it really so, perform manual resizing.
 - Provide cancellation mechanism for long-running operations, like getLibrary.
 - CI.